obsei/demo-workflow-action/README.md

-# demo-workflow-action
+# Obsei Workflow Execution via GitHub Action
-Showcase Obsei workflow execution via GitHub actions.
-Created this for DataTalkClub demo.
+This repo Showcase Obsei workflow execution via GitHub actions.
+We have created this for DataTalkClub demo.